 Overall, the number of mutual/cooperative insurers in the legal form has declined by 79 companies since 2007 (from 113 insurers).
 However, excluding the drop in the number of local/regional mutual insurance companies (-74), there were only five fewer mutual/cooperative insurers in the legal form in 2015 compared to 2007.

-8 Law on Insurance Associations of 31 December 1987/1250.
+8 Insurance Associations Act of 31 December 1987/1250

 9 Federation of Finnish Financial Services - FFI (2016) Finnish Insurance in 2015: Financial overview of Finnish insurance companies.